nico4mcs/doc/doc/ElectricUnits.md

 The potential energy is the energy difference of two states.

 In this example, we have a stair, whose steps are 1m high, with a box of 100g and approximately 1N of weight force.
 We will take the first step as our first state.
 As a reference, it has a height of 0m.
-Therefore the Box has a potential energy of 0J ( $0\text{J}=1\text{N}\cdot 0\text{m}$ ):
+Therefore, the box has a potential energy of 0J ( $0\text{J}=1\text{N}\cdot 0\text{m}$ ):

 ![](./media/Stair01.svg)